nikvoronin/awesome-time-paradox-movies/README.md

 For his final assignment, a top temporal agent must pursue the one criminal that has eluded him throughout time.
 The chase turns into a unique, surprising and mind-bending exploration of love, fate, identity and time travel taboos.

 [Yeolhansi](https://www.imdb.com/title/tt3281394/) / _11 A.M._ (2013)
 In the not-so distant future, researchers at a deep-sea labaratory have finally succeded in inventing a time machine.
-Heavily burdened by financial stress, head researcher Woo-seok is promised more funding from a mega-corporation, if he successfully completes a test flight.
-Ji-wan tries to stop his colleague and lover, Young-eun from going on the dangerous flight, but Woo-seok and Young-eun carry out the mission and travel to 11 A.M - the next day.
+They make a test flight and travel to 11 A.M - the next day.
 They arrive at the planned time only to find the base on the verge of collapse.
 What could have happened in the 24 hours?

 [Men in Black 3](https://www.imdb.com/title/tt1409024/) (2012)
 Agent J travels in time to M.I.B.'s early days in 1969 to stop an alien from assassinating his friend Agent K and changing history.